 B-2.1 The test samples from the cylinders sampled from a consignment (see 8.2) shall be taken either as prescribed in B-2.1.1 (double valve cylinder) or B-2.1.2 (single valve cylinder).

-B-2.1.1 Take a clean and dry, preheated at 70 °C in oven for 2.0 h, Refrigerant sampling cylinder (refrigerant sample cylinder, e.g. 50 ml, 500 ml, 1 000 ml stainless steel double ended 1/4-inch FNPT cylinders (1 800 psig), steel cylinder, 2.2 lb, single 9 gauge valve, 3/8 inch pipe neck, disposable can, 17 oz, or other suitable cylinder).
+B-2.1.1 Take a clean and dry, preheated at 70 °C in oven for 2.0 h, refrigerant sampling cylinder (refrigerant sample cylinder, for example, 50 ml, 500 ml, 1 000 ml stainless steel double ended 1/4-inch FNPT cylinders (1 800 psig), steel cylinder, 2.2 lb, single 9 gauge valve, 3/8 inch pipe neck, disposable can, 17 oz, or other suitable cylinder).
 Keep the cylinder vertically.
 Dry the valve of the cylinder with hot gun.
 Connect the sampling valve with the sampling cylinder with the help of refrigerant gas charging hose pipe.
-Flush the sampling cylinder by opening the Cylinder valve and both valves of sampling cylinder for one minute.
+Flush the sampling cylinder by opening the cylinder valve and both valves of sampling cylinder for one minute.
 Close the valve of the sampling cylinder after the sample cylinder has been filled and also close the valve of the cylinder.
-Disconnect the sampling cylinder by losing the Refrigerant gas hose pipe.
+Disconnect the sampling cylinder by losing the refrigerant gas hose pipe.

-B-2.1.2 Take a clean and dry, preheated at 70 °C in oven for 2.0 hours, Refrigerant sampling cylinder (Refrigerant sample cylinder, e.g. 50 mL, 500 mL, 1 000 mL stainless steel single ended 1/4 inch FNPT cylinders (1 800 psig), steel cylinder, 2.2 lb, single 9 gauge valve, 3/8 inch pipe neck, disposable can, 17 oz, or other suitable single outlet cylinder).
+B-2.1.2 Take a clean and dry, preheated at 70 °C in oven for 2.0 h, refrigerant sampling cylinder (refrigerant sample cylinder, for example 50 mL, 500 mL, 1 000 mL stainless steel single ended 1/4 inch FNPT cylinders (1 800 psig), steel cylinder, 2.2 lb, single 9 gauge valve, 3/8 inch pipe neck, disposable can, 17 oz, or other suitable single outlet cylinder).
 Prepare the single ended sampling cylinder by drying the valve of the cylinder with hot gun.
 Connect the sampling valve of the sampling cylinder with the help of refrigerant gas charging hose pipe to a vacuum and pull a minimum vacuum of 250 micron.
 Connect the sampling cylinder to nitrogen and flush the sampling cylinder by fully opening the cylinder valve.
 Fully close the sampling valve.
 Connect sampling cylinder to vacuum and fully open valve before pulling a minimum vacuum of 250 micron on the sampling cylinder then fully close the sampling valve.
 Connect the sampling cylinder to the refrigerant sample and fully open the valve to fill the sampling cylinder with refrigerant sample.
 Close the valve of the sampling cylinder after the sample cylinder has been filled and also close the valve of the refrigerant supply cylinder.
 Disconnect the sampling cylinder by losing the refrigerant gas hose pipe.

 B-3 DETERMINATION OF MOISTURE IN NEW AND RECLAIMED REFRIGERANTS